Gigabyte5671/CookieManager/README.md

 var cookieValue = getCookie(cookieName);
 ```

 To check if a cookie exists, call the checkCookie() function with an argument for the cookie name.
 This will return boolean true if the cookie exists, and boolean false if it doesn't.
-(This is faster than getCookie if you don't need to know what's actually in the cookie)

 ```javascript
 var cookieExists = checkCookie(cookieName);